-Some members may be required to pay other Medicare premiums, possibly for Medicare Part A or Part B. Most plan members pay a premium for Medicare Part B.
+In addition to paying your monthly Part D plan premium, some members may be required to pay other Medicare premiums, possibly for Medicare Part A or Part B. Most plan members pay a premium for Medicare Part B.

-You must continue paying your Medicare premiums to remain a member of the plan, even though your Medicare Part D plan premium is \$0.
+You must continue paying your Medicare premiums to remain a member of the plan.
 This includes your premium for Part B. It may also include a premium for Part A, which affects members who aren't eligible for premium free Part A.